Ipotrick/Daxa/wiki/Tutorial.md

 std::array<bool, static_cast<daxa::usize>(TaskCondition::COUNT)> task_condition_states{};

-auto loop_task_list = daxa::TaskGraph({
+auto loop_task_graph = daxa::TaskGraph({
     .device = device,
     .swapchain = swapchain,
     .permutation_condition_count = static_cast<daxa::usize>(TaskCondition::COUNT),
-    .debug_name = "my task list",
+    .debug_name = "my task graph",
 });
 ```

 TaskGraph works by recording tasks, completing the list and then repeatedly using this completed list over multiple frames.
-Alternatively the user can re record the task list every frame when the rendering changes.
+Alternatively the user can re record the task graph every frame when the rendering changes.
 Re recording takes time, so it is better to record once and reuse TaskGraphs as much as possible.

 Because reuse is desired, a single TaskGraph can have permutations.
 Permutations allow for runtime conditions to trigger different outcomes.
 Permutations are generated for a set of conditionals, that can be set at runtime between executions.